Separate useful category searches from traffic that will never reach the cart or enquiry flow.

 Measurement read

-A practical view of organic revenue, assisted sales, enquiries, stock constraints, and conversion friction.
+A practical view of organic revenue, assisted sales, enquiries, stock constraints, and conversion quality.

 First step